What is the FAFSA Simplification Act?

 - Students that have drug-related convictions won’t lose their eligibility to receive federal financial aid.

-- Eligible undergraduate students who take out Direct Subsidized federal loans will be able to keep receiving their interest subsidized beyond the period exceeding the 150 percent of the length of their academic program — something that wasn’t possible before.
+- Eligible undergraduate students who take out Direct Subsidized federal loans will be able to keep receiving their interest subsidized beyond the period exceeding 150 percent of the length of their academic program — something that wasn’t possible before.

 Changes to the 2024-25 FAFSA